microsoft/ODBC-Specification/ODBC 4.0.md

 The new `SQL_ATTR_LENGTH_EXCEPTION_BEHAVIOR` is a `SQL_USMALLINT` value that allows the client to control how string and binary overflows are handled when retrieving bound values.

 * **SQL\_LE\_CONTINUE** – (Default) For string or binary values larger than the bound buffer length, set the `str_type_or_ind_ptr` value to the total length available, if known, otherwise `SQL_NO_TOTAL`.
 When the driver completes fetching the row/executing the statement it will return `SQL_SUCCESS_WITH_INFO` with a `SQLSTATE` of `01004`, String data, right truncated.
 * **SQL\_LE\_REPORT** – Return `SQL_MORE_DATA` when the string or binary value of a row or parameter does not fit the bound buffer.
-The application can retrieve the remainder of the column/output parameter using SQLGetData, and then call SQLNextColumn or SQLParamData, as appropriate, to continue processing.
+The application can use SQLGetData to retrieve the remainder of the column/output parameter using the SQL_ARD_TYPE or SQL_APD_TYPE (or the equivalent C type), as appropriate, and then call SQLNextColumn or SQLParamData, as appropriate, to continue processing.

 ## 3.9 Dynamic Columns